huyingjie/notebook/source/neuroscience/depression.md

         * learning

     3. high-range Beta waves: 22-50 cycles per seconds
-      * stressful situations where survival checmicals are produced in the body
+      * stressful situations where survival chemicals are produced in the body
       * not type of focused attention we use to learn, create, dream, problem solve, or heal.
       * **too much** focused concentration
       * **a short-term survival mechanism, a long-term source of stress and imbalance**
-        * **increasesd electrical activity in the brain**
+        * **increased electrical activity in the brain**
-        * maintianing high-range Beta waves requires an immense amount of energy
+        * maintaining high-range Beta waves requires an immense amount of energy
         * most reactive, unstable, and volatile of all brain patterns
         * Everything becomes emergency.
-        * Tnought alone can turn on the stress response. loop
+        * Thought alone can turn on the stress response. loop
         * **Parts of the brain may stop coordinating effectively with other areas.
 The thinking part of brain become segregated.**
       * hard to focus on inner self
         * The outer world appears to be more real than the inner world.